 Human movie and television stars get to play heroes all the time, but there’s nothing quite as exciting as when a pup arrives on screen to save the day.

-Movie and television stars get to play human heroes all the time, but there’s nothing quite like when a pup saves the day.
 Hero dogs have a special place in our hearts.
-Their names stay in our memories more than most people heroes, and we connect to them on a deep emotional level.
+Their names stay in our memories more than a lot of people heroes, and we connect to them on a deep emotional level.
 We want dogs to live happily ever after and get the praise they deserve for always being there for us.
-Here are 10 of the best dog heroes of film and television that we know and love.

 2. Old Yeller

 Old Yeller has been many children’s first encounter with heartbreak over the years.
 The friendly, yellow Labrador–Mastiff mix fought off a bear, a wild boar, and a rabid wolf, earning the undying love of his family.

 Unfortunately, his encounter with the wolf left him infected, and his boy Travis had to — well, I won’t spoil the ending of the movie and make you sad.
 But generations of new fans have immortalized Old Yeller’s heroism, especially when they need a good cry.

 The bumbling Great Dane and his crew of mystery-solving human pals have been traveling around in the Mystery Machine, unmasking villains, and fighting all sorts of supernatural creatures for decades.

 Since the first Scooby-Doo cartoon was created in 1969, the dog hasn’t spent much time off the air, with plenty of revival cartoons and movies, and even some live action films.

 Fans laugh along at this pooch’s cowardice, but his clumsiness somehow always manages to put him in the right place at the right time to fight the baddies.
 He’s a reluctant hero, but a hero nonetheless.